 Many classic summer foods, like potato chips and bread, contain lots of starch.
 This means that small particles of these foods might linger on your denture and gums, increasing the risk of infection.
 Be sure to drink plenty of liquid (preferably plain water) throughout the day to rinse away this debris.

 As delicious as grilled meats are, they take quite the chewing effort, especially with dentures.
 You may want to avoid ribs and steak until you’re fully adjusted to eating with your new teeth.
 Instead, try ground meats and slow-cooked meats that are easier to chew.

 Part of the reason you replaced your teeth was so that you could enjoy your favorite foods again.
 If you stick to these tips, eating with dentures should feel like second nature in no time!

 About the Author

 At Distinguished Dental, Dr. Sheri McIntosh provides conservative dental care that puts the patient first.
 She obtained her Doctor of Dental Surgery degree from the University of Texas Health Science Center at San Antonio in 2004 and keeps up with the latest advancements in the field of dentistry.
-She offers full, partial, and implant dentures in Keller, TX to patients who are tired of dealing with missing teeth.
+She offers full, partial, and implant dentures in Fort Worth, TX to patients who are tired of dealing with missing teeth.
 To learn more about adjusting to and eating with dentures, visit her website or call (817) 337-8300.